 Famous Enneagram Type 5’s & Their Career

-Below is a list provided by The Enneagram Institute of famous people who could be considered to be enneagram fives.
-Please notice that while they may share similar motivations and characteristics their careers are various and in a wide range of work.
+Below is a list provided by The Enneagram Institute of famous people who could be considered enneagram fives.
+While they may share similar motivations and characteristics, their careers are various and in a wide range of work.

 Famous Enneagram Fives: Siddartha Gautama Buddha, Albert Einstein, Oliver Sacks, John Nash, Stephen Hawking, Vincent van Gogh, Edvard Munch, Georgia O’Keeffe, Salvador Dali, Alberto Giacometti, Emily Dickinson, Friedrich Nietzsche, Agatha Christie, James Joyce, Jean-Paul Sartre, Susan Sontag, Stephen King, Ursula K. LeGuin, Clive Barker, Bill Gates, Mark Zuckerberg, Jane Goodall, A.H.
 Almaas, Eckhart Tolle, Meredith Monk, Glenn Gould, John Cage, Kurt Cobain, David Byrne, Peter Gabriel, Laurie Anderson, Jane Siberry, Trent Reznor, Thom York, Alfred Hitchcock, Marlene Dietrich, Stanley Kubrick, David Cronenberg, Werner Herzog, Tim Burton, David Lynch, David Fincher, Jodie Foster, Gary Larson, Annie Liebovitz, Bobby Fischer, Julian Assange

 Famous Enneagram Type 5 Careers: Philosophy, Physics, Politics, Writer, Philanthropy, Business, Entertainment, Musicians, Actors, Artist